 How do you perform a prostate massage on someone else?

-- Step three, ask if your partner is ready for penetration.
 If so, get your fingers and their anal area well lubricated.
-Begin with just the tip of one finger, and once you’re in up to the first knuckle, pause and check in.
+Begin with just the tip of one finger and, once you’re in up to the first knuckle, pause and check in.
 If they’re ready for more, insert your finger another inch and pause again.
 Each time you pause, you’re giving their body time to get used to what’s happening.
 If there’s any pain, slow down or back up to the previous step.

-- Step five, begin massage.
 You may have heard this described as the “come hither” motion with the fingers, but that’s usually too aggressive.
 Start with very small moments, both upward pressure and small circles, and see what works.
 You’re going to need to check in with your partner each time you try something to see how it feels for them.
-Be ready to ask questions like “harder or softer?” to fine tune what works.
+Be ready to ask questions like “harder or softer?” to fine-tune what works.

 What about prostate massagers?